-THE DEGREE OF MASTER OF LAWS AND MASTER OF LAWS WITH HONOURS
+THE DEGREE OF MASTER OF LAWS

 The personal course of study of every candidate must be approved by the Senate.
-Approval will normally be granted for courses which are in accordance with the following regulations: for general provisions affecting their courses of study students are referred to the Enrolment and Course Regulations (General).
+Approval will normally be granted for courses which are in accordance with the following regulations: for general provisions affecting their courses of study students are referred to the Enrolment and Course Regulations (General), the Terms Regulations, and the Examination Regulations.

-GENERAL 1.

-- 1. Except as provided in the Admission Ad Eundem Statum Regulations a candidate for the Degree of Master of Laws must before presenting himself for examination have: - (a) been admitted to the Degree of Bachelor of Laws, and - (b) kept terms at the Master's stage in the subjects in which he proposes to present himself for examination - (c) complied with the provisions of the Examination Regulations. - 2. (a) Every candidate for the Degree of Master of Laws shall either - (i) present himself for and pass the examination in three of the subjects prescribed in Regulation 7 of these Regulations, or - (ii) present himself for and pass the examination in two of the subjects prescribed in Regulation 7 of these Regulations and present a thesis under the conditions prescribed in Regulation 3 hereof, or - (iii) present himself in one year for and pass the examination in two of the subjects prescribed in Regulation 7 of these regulations and in the following year present himself for and pass the examination in two further subjects prescribed in Regulation 7 of these Regulations, being subjects other than those in which he presented himself in the previous year.
+GENERAL PROVISIONS 1.
+Except as provided in the Admission Ad Eundem Statum Regulations, a candidate for the Degree of Master of Laws shall before his first enrolment for the Degree have been admitted or qualified for admission to the Degree of Bachelor of Laws.

+2. No person who has been admitted to the Degree of Master of Jurisprudence shall be admitted to the Degree of Master of Laws.

+3. (a) Every candidate for the Degree of Master of Laws shall either

+- (i) in one year both keep terms at the Masters stage and pass the examinations in three of the subjects prescribed in Regulation 4 of these Regulations, or - (ii) keep terms at the Masters stage and pass the examinations in two of the subjects so prescribed, in one year, and present a thesis under the conditions prescribed in Regulation 5, or - (iii) both keep terms at the Masters stage and pass the examinations in two of the subjects so prescribed in one year, and in two other such subjects in the following year.